scholacantorum/public-site/outreach/index.md

 We also perform seasonal programs at senior living communities, as well as caroling in local downtown areas.

-We plan to resume these activities when circumstances permit. {{sandbox}}In the meantime, we are working on a program of "virtual caroling" for the Los Altos History Museum's November celebration of History Day.{{/sandbox}}
+We plan to resume these activities when circumstances permit.